-You should generally be able to withdraw after-tax voluntary contributions, subject to the plan guidelines on withdrawals.
-That means if you have an emergency, you will be able to access those funds.
-However, you may not be able to withdraw associated earnings growth, and if you are, those earnings – but not your original contributions – would be subject to taxes and a 10% penalty if withdrawn prior to age 59 1/2.
+However, you may not be able to withdraw associated earnings growth, and if you are, those earnings (but not your original contributions) would be subject to taxes and a 10 percent penalty if withdrawn prior to age 59 1/2.

 The biggest benefits of making after-tax contributions to a retirement plan are usually seen when you decide to leave your company or retire.
 Your after-tax retirement plan account balance will consist of two important components: your original after-tax contributions and the tax-deferred earnings growth on those original contributions.
 The IRS allows you to separate these different components during the rollover process.